This is the most complete, epic guide to diet on the web. Especially if you want to lose fat, or build muscle. Based on all the latest science.

 Organic vs. Conventional:

 Organic and conventional foods should produce similar health outcomes.
-Nutritional contents of organic and conventional crops do not seem to differ much, thus, it logically holds that they produce similar health/body composition outcomes.
+Nutritional contents of organic and conventional crops do not seem to differ much.

 Meal (Protein) Timing/Frequency: